iri-pycpt/iri-pycpt.github.io/anaconda.md

 ## Intro to conda

 Conda is an open-source package manager.
 It is used to download and install Python libraries and their dependencies, both compiled and pure-python.
 In order to install PyCPT, you must first install conda.
-If you don't already have it, download and run the [miniconda installer](https://docs.conda.io/projects/miniconda/en/latest/).
-If you have already installed the full Anaconda distribution, you can use that instead of miniconda.
-Miniconda is just a smaller download that omits extra packages that we don't need.
+If you don't already have conda, download and run the [miniconda installer](https://docs.conda.io/projects/miniconda/en/latest/).
+(If you have already installed the full Anaconda distribution, you can use that instead of miniconda.)

-Once installed, conda is available in the command line through the ```conda``` utility.
+Once installed, conda is available on the command line.
 Note: Windows users should use the `Anaconda Prompt` terminal application -- standard `cmd.exe` will not give you the full functionality of conda.

 #### Environments